solstoryorg/soldocusaur/docs/architecture/basicarch.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Basic Architecture
+# Intro

-Solstory consists of three components: A Solana Program sitting on chain, a JS api to interact with it, and a data standard for how data stored on Solstory should look to be compatible with display programs and data validation.
+Solstory consists of three components: A Solana Program sitting on chain, a JS api to interact with it, and an off-chain component managed by a common data standard to make it compatible with api clients and display programs.
+A fourth component, a CDN layer, sits on top for performance.

 The solana program manages what is effectively a horizontally scalable set of sidechains, one per writer-nft combo.
 The JS API simplifies working with this